darthrob6625/PA16_3/README.md

 - Results & Analysis

 ### Data Analysis
-The dataset consists of 21 features and over 40K records.
+The dataset comprises 21 features and more than 40,000 records, including 10 numerical features and 10 categorical features.